 Tell us a little about yourself,

 Where do you live now and how long have you been there?

 We are living in Tokyo, Japan in a leafy suburb as close to beautiful cherry blossom spots as it is to hipster hang-out areas.
 We are loving it.
 My husband moved here a year ahead of us, so he has been here for 4, while the rest of us will have been here 3 years in July.

 What do you love about where you live now?

-3. How is it different to your home country?
+How is it different from your home country?

-Japan in general is clean, organised and quiet which is a stark contrast to the loud streets of South African cities where markets can become messy and disorganised in a struggle for survival.
+Japan, in general, is clean, organised and quiet which is a stark contrast to the loud streets of South African cities where markets can become messy and disorganised in a struggle for survival.
 People are extremely polite but formal while South Africans are very informal but generous and welcoming towards visitors.
 However – we have been expats for the past 21 years – so comparing Japan to” home” – is like comparing it to 8 different vastly different countries, wherever that had been for us.
 Our previous destination was Hong Kong with the streets of Hong Kong filled with the smells of food being prepared and taxi’s beeping 24 hours a day.
 Whereas it does not exist here in Japan.